YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - How To.md

 - Demonstrates a _reproducible_ example
   - An example dataset needed is provided and introduced
   - No additional packages & software is required beyond what is listed on the [Getting Started](Template - Getting Started.md) Page
-- Demonstrates step-by-step the most common users for your Tool/App
+- Demonstrates step-by-step the most common users for your Project
 - Example code write with teaching in mind
 - Shows what additional analysis might look like
 - Create examples like one would recipes in a cookbook